onaio/fhir-gateway-extension/README.md

 The FHIR Gateway Mode allows for custom processing of responses from the FHIR server.
-The mode is triggered by a HTTP Header sent by the client named `FHIR-Gateway-Mode` with a value of `list-entries`.
+The mode is triggered by a HTTP Header sent by the client named `FHIR-Gateway-Mode` with a value e.g. `list-entries`(Currently only supported).

+##### FHIR-Gateway-Mode: list-entries

+This mode is used when using the `/List` endpoint.
+Normally, fetching using this endpoint returns a list of references which can then be used to query for the actual resources.
+With this header value configured the response is instead a Bundle that contains all the actual (referenced) resources.

-##### Pagination
+###### Pagination

-Pagination is supported in fetching data from a FHIR server using the List endpoint.
-This can be useful when dealing with Resources with high volume of entries like Locations.
+Pagination is supported in fetching the data from a FHIR server.
+This can be useful when dealing with List resources that have a large number of referenced entries like Locations.

 To enable pagination, you need to include two parameters in the request URL: